maxvfischer/DIY-CNC-machine/README.md

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_9.jpg)

 The stepper motors were then inserted into the large holes on the side plates, facing inwards.
-4 40 mm M3 screws were used to lock each stepper motor onto the side plates.
+4 40 mm M3 screws and 4 M3 washers were used to lock each stepper motor to the side plates (I forgot to add the washers in the images below, therefore they're not visible).
 The motors should be attached so that the cables are facing in the direction of the two bridge beams.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_10.jpg)